 The intent of the Curriculum is to enable all pupils to be active learners, moving towards independence, autonomy, control and choice.
 We aspire for our pupils to effectively communicate as confident individuals, stay safe and healthy and become responsible citizens, ultimately fulfilling their aspirations and preparing them for adulthood.

-The curriculum at Rosehill School is designed to be broad, balanced, challenging, relevant and personalised to the needs of Autistic children and young people, reflecting the world the children and young people live in today.
-We recognise that children and young people attending Rosehill School have specific, diverse and individual needs and our curriculum aims to reflect and meet these.
+The curriculum at Rosehill is designed to be broad, balanced, challenging, relevant and personalised to the needs of autistic learners, reflecting the world they live in today.
+We recognise that the pupils attending our school have specific, diverse and individual needs and our curriculum aims to reflect and meet these.

-We are committed to improving the life outcomes for all of our pupils and providing them with the skills to be prepared for adulthood, integrating into society when they leave the school.
-Leaders are ambitious and aspirational for the future of all of our pupils, and the curriculum programme has been planned to be holistic, coherent and focused on supporting each pupil to prepare for the opportunities, responsibilities and experiences which they will encounter after leaving Rosehill School, whilst promoting Social, Emotional, Spiritual and Cultural Capital, Fundamental British Values and Personal Development.
+We are committed to improving the life outcomes for all of our pupils and providing them with the skills to be prepared for adulthood, successfully integrating into society when they leave the school.
+Leaders are ambitious and aspirational for all learners, and the curriculum programme has been planned to be holistic, coherent and focused on supporting each pupil to prepare for the opportunities, responsibilities and experiences which they will encounter after leaving Rosehill, also promoting Social, Emotional, Spiritual and Cultural Capital, Fundamental British Values and Personal Development.

-Our Curriculum Structure is based on the principle that we need to provide a personalised learning approach, flexible and responsive to each individuals’ Educational Health Care Plan (EHCP). keeps pupils’ learning at the centre of the curriculum, enabling us to develop the whole person (Communication Skills, Resilience, Motivation, Self-Assurance, Responsibility and Independence).
-A strong emphasis is placed on promoting positive mental health.
+Our Curriculum Structure is based on the principle that we need to provide a personalised learning approach, flexible and responsive to each individuals’ Educational Health Care Plan (EHC Plan).
+Our person-centred approach and personalised learning opportunities, keeps pupils’ learning at the centre of the curriculum (Communication Skills, Resilience, Motivation, Self-Assurance, Responsibility and Independence).
+A strong emphasis is placed on promoting positive mental health and wellbeing.

 We embed a culture of safeguarding across the curriculum so that all pupils learn to be confident and keep themselves safe and healthy.